Koszalin: Nearby cities and villages

+Demographics

 Climate

 The climate is oceanic (Köppen: Cfb) with some humid continental characteristics (Dfb), usually categorized if the 0 °C isotherm is used (for the same classification).
 Being in Western Pomerania and near the Baltic Sea, it has a much more moderate climate than the other large Polish cities.
 The summers are warm and practically never hot as in the south and the winters are often more moderate than the northeast and east, although still cold, yet it is not as mild as Western Europe.
 Daily averages below freezing point can be found in January and February, while in the summer they are between 15 and 16 °C, relatively cool.
 The average annual precipitation is 704 mm, distributed during the year.
 Koszalin is one of the sunniest cities in the country.